 SEO (Search Engine Optimization) is the process of improving a website so it ranks higher in Google and other search engines.
-This SEO Glossary 2025 explains 100+ SEO terms in simple words - from backlinks and crawling to E-E-A-T and programmatic SEO.
+This SEO Glossary 2025 covers 100+ A to Z SEO terms in simple words from crawling and backlinks to E-E-A-T and programmatic SEO.
+Beginner-friendly and updated, it’s your one-stop SEO dictionary for learning and reference.

 Suggested Path: Learn SEO Step by Step